 For the less oscillatory case ($\kappa = 1$), we observe that the error in the optimal linear projection decays rapidly, becoming smaller than that of our method when six or more basis functions are used.
-This suggests that in such a simple setting, a linear mapping is capable of approximating the solution quite well.
+This suggests that in such a simple setting, a linear combination is capable of approximating the solution quite well.
 Obviously the optimal projection serves as an ideal benchmark, rather than a practical method.
-When comparing the results of our nonlinear RB method with those of the linear-mapping-based non-intrusive RB, we can see that the former consistently yields smaller errors, demonstrating the advantage of incorporating nonlinearity in the reduced model.
-The advantage of the nonlinear mapping becomes more evident in the case of $\kappa = 9$.
-In this more challenging setting, our method not only significantly outperforms the non-intrusive RB method, but also achieves considerably lower errors than the optimal linear projection when using up to 20 basis functions.
-This highlights the effectiveness of nonlinear representations in capturing complex solution behavior.
+When comparing the results of the NNO method with those of the linear-combination-based non-intrusive RB, we can see that the former consistently yields smaller errors, demonstrating the advantage of incorporating nonlinearity in the reduced model.
+The advantage of the nonlinear NNO becomes more evident in the case of $\kappa = 9$.
+In this more challenging setting, our method not only significantly outperforms the non-intrusive RB method, but also achieves considerably lower errors than the optimal linear projection when using up to 20 basis/feature functions.
+This highlights the effectiveness of NNO in capturing complex solution behavior.